Stremio/stremio-addons/README.md

 That means either adding items to Discover or providing sources to stream content from.

 Unlike regular software plugins, Stremio addons **do not run inside Stremio**, but instead are **accessed through HTTP over network**.
 You can think of them as **RSS on steroids**.
-Multiple addons can be activated, providing you more content, without any installation / security risks.
+Multiple addons can be activated, providing you more content, without any installation process or security risks.

 ## Documentation